NodeRagrets/RoomTap/README.md

-## NodetoJoy
+## NodeRagrets
 ### Project description

-Dibs is a simple web application allowing roommates to reserve a room within their house and notify all roommates of why, when and where in order to avoid scheduling conflicts.

 Have you ever thought, wow, I would love to make dinner for my female friend? ...the day finally arrives and the kitchen is filthy and/or your roommates are busy playing drinking games!
 Boom...
 Dibs!

+Dibs is a simple web application allowing roommates to reserve a room within their house and notify all roommates of why, when and where in order to avoid scheduling conflicts.

 #### Team:

-  - Product Owner: Robert Cardiff
+  - Product Owner: Lizz Banalagay
-  - Scrum Master: Tim Steele
+  - Scrum Master: Thomas Bergen
-  - Development Team Members: Tyler Ferrier, Joe Lagasse
+  - Development Team Members: Malek Ascha, Rachel Jenkins

 #### Table of Contents:
   - Usage